Office of Student-Oriented Services

 Free Speech Policy

 The University has established highly visible areas on campus in order to facilitate robust debate and the free exchange of ideas.
 These “free speech zones” may be used by any person, including non-students and other campus guests.
-Please visit the Office of Student Oriented Services to register for a Free Speech Zone.
-Registration must be completed within 48 hours of your campus visit.
-Please bring your driver’s license.
-You may review the policy here, Free Speech Zone Policy (printable PDF).
+Please visit the Office of Student Oriented Services for more information.

 For More Information Contact: